Dylan Haskins: Film

 In 2008, Haskins directed a documentary called Roll Up Your Sleeves about DIY counterculture.
 DIY figures including Ian MacKaye of the band Fugazi, Ellen Lupton, and Dutch band The Ex took part in the documentary.
 The film was funded by a Broadcasting Commission of Ireland Sound & Vision Award.
 It premiered at the 2009 Stranger Than Fiction Festival in the IFI in Dublin.
 In January 2011, the film was made available free online.

 Politics

 In an interview with Jarlath Regan on The Irishman Abroad podcast, Haskins stated that, from a young age, he was frustrated at the lack of facilities available to young people in Ireland.
 He later petitioned for a skate park in his local area and attempted to turn a local disused building into a community centre.
 Haskins stated that he was increasingly frustrated with the process of trying to make changes through official channels and the lack of engagement of local politicians.
-Haskins was an Independent candidate for the Dublin South-East constituency in the 2011 general election.
+Haskins was an Independent candidate for Dublin South-East in the 2011 general election.
 His campaign included appearances on BBC Newsnight, BBC World Service and Al Jazeera and articles in The Guardian and Le Monde.
 Haskins was eliminated on the fourth count with 1,383 first preference votes (3.96%).
 Haskins was entitled to a refund of €8,700 in election expenses which he donated to charity.